Skip to content

 https://github.com/cloudspaceacademy/aws-static-web-hosting.git

-1. Create a new repository in GitHub or CodeCommit and load the attached HTML.
+1. Create a new repository in GitHub and load the attached HTML.

 2. Create and configure a S3 bucket to host your static website.